itsPeetah/polimi-mdproject-2024-teachme/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file inside the **backend folder**:
+To run this project, you will need to add the following environment variables to your `.env` file inside the **backend folder**:

 ```env
 OPENAI_API_KEY=<YOUR OPENAI API KEY>
 MONGODB_URI=<YOUR MONGODB ATLAS URI>
 ```

-For running the frontend you will need to add the following environment variables to your .env.local file inside the root directory of the repository:
+For running the frontend you will need to add the following environment variables to your `.env.local` file inside the **ui folder**:

 ```env
 NEXT_PUBLIC_SPEECH_KEY=<YOUR AZURE TTS API KEY>